 Failure to wear a face covering for those without an accommodation will result in the following: (1) A reminder of the requirement, the reason for it (to minimize spread), and a request to comply.
 (2) A request to leave the classroom if no compliance.
 (3) If no face covering compliance and the student refuses to leave the classroom, class will be dismissed.
 (4) Should an emergency develop that you feel cannot be resolved by classroom dismissal, consider calling 911 for assistance.
 Note: Calling the police should be a last resort for genuine emergencies and not used as a way to handle non-emergency conduct issues.

 If there is an incident related to face coverings in class, instructors should immediately file a report with the appropriate academic unit leader (e.g., department head, director of academic affairs, or director) and, as soon as possible, produce a written record of the facts.
 For students who initially violated the requirement, but who chose to comply when addressed, consider an email or other communication to remind the student of the requirement for future classes and to engage the student in a conversation about the situation.
 It will be helpful to allow the student to explain their actions in a way that might help in the future.
 Important information on the compact compliance can be found here.
 More detail on University directives, including processes for sanctions can be found here.
+Addressing issues of academic misconduct for faculty and staff can be found here.

 Similarly, supervisors will use the regular processes outlined by Human Resources for any situation involving an employee.
 Academic Human Resources should be contacted for situations involving faculty and academic staff.